DanielString/my-first-project/README.md

-# my-first-project
+# About My First Project on GitHub
-This is my first project
+## This is just a test project with no real purpose except learning GitHub